ljungmark/pagestick/README.md

 }));
 ```
 *  In the example above, buttons that has the classes `js-changeTheme` will trigger theme switching on click
     * If there is a `data-theme` attribute on the button, it'll switch to that theme.
-Eg; `data-theme="theme-name"`
+Eg; `data-theme="dark"`
-    * If the button lacks a `data-theme` attribute, it'll swtich back to `automatic` theme
+    * If the button lacks a `data-theme` attribute, it'll switch back to `automatic` theme

 ### CSS
-* Setup your theme colors and attributes in CSS
+* Setup your theme colors and attributes as custom properties in CSS
 ```css
 :root[data-theme="dark"] {
     --color-background: hsl(0, 0%, 0%);